Fix WiFi Connectivity Issues in Windows 10 & Windows 8(8.1)PC Problems, Windows 10, Windows 8, Windows 8.1

 - Following the instructions on Driver Software Installation wizard to set up network adapter

-- Restart the computer once again and see if it works
+- Restart the computer once again and see if the problem is fixed

 Revert Network Adapter Drivers

-If you have recently turned up to Windows 8.1, it is informed that the Network Adapter drivers have already been updated with this major Windows update.
+If you have recently turned up to a big Windows update like Windows 10 Anniversary Update or Windows 8.1, it is informed that the Network Adapter drivers have already been updated with this major Windows update.
 This might be the reason of WiFi being not in a working order.
 The first thing you can try is to roll back the Network Adapter drivers to an older version in the following way.

 - In the list of driver categories, expand Network adapters to view items under it

-- Right click the Wireless Connection and choose to Update Driver Software
+- Right click the Wireless LAN Adapter and choose to Update Driver Software

 - In the new screen appeared, click the option Browse my computer for driver software